rayylin/Tableau_sales_analysis/README.md

 # Tableau_sales_analysis
-In this project, we are going to use Tableau to have a sales analysis
+In this project, I build an interactive dashboard to track and analyze KPIs and visualize information.
+The dashboard uses different plots to show the performance and trends of each product.

+The dashboard can also help users find abnormalities by drilling down the data to get more information.
+We find that
+the increasing costs affect the profit in Italy.

 # Raw data & data preprocessing
-We have two tables, PO data and customer data.
+We have two tables, PO and customer data.
 We need to remove personal identifying information from data first (deidentification).
 We use python to achieve so.

 ![image](https://user-images.githubusercontent.com/58899897/196043531-b84543ce-a616-4e51-94ff-625be739593b.png)